collective/collective.googleanalytics/README.txt

     When the report renderer is asked for the results table rows, it first evaluates the row repeat expression.
-It then iterates over each element in the resulting list and evaluates the Table Rows Expression with the current element assigned to the variable "row."
+It then iterates over each element in the resulting list and evaluates the table rows expression with the current element assigned to the variable "row."

     Typically the values of the row repeat expression are generated using the